Coherently enhanced radiation friction in laser-plasma collisions

-As already mentioned, so far the incoherent RF has been observed by using rarified electron bunches and it was initially unclear if radiation in first experiments \cite{cole_prx2018,poder_prx2018} was emitted by electrons in a classical or quantum regime.
-Only recently by collecting additional data the quantum regime of RF for that setup was confirmed~\cite{los_arxiv2024}.
-In fact, observation of purely classical regime of RF in such sort of experiments would be challenging, since the parameter (\ref{LLcond}) ruling the significance of RF is proportional to the quantum parameter (\ref{chi0}), which determines the importance of quantum effects, namely
+It was initially unclear if radiation in experiments \cite{cole_prx2018,poder_prx2018} was emitted by electrons in a classical or quantum regime.
+Only recently by collecting additional data the quantum regime of RF for that setup was confirmed~\cite{los_natcomm2026}.
+In fact, observation of purely classical regime of RF in such experiments would be challenging, since the parameter Eq.~(\ref{LLcond}) ruling the significance of RF is proportional to the quantum parameter $\chi\approx2\gamma a_0\hbar\omega_L/mc^2$ [$\hbar$ is the Planck constant], which governs the importance of quantum effects \cite{ritus1985,dipiazza_rmp2012}.
+For typical parameters of modern high power laser facilities \cite{danson_hplse2019} $a_0\sim 10-100$ and $\omega_L T\sim 100$, the condition $\mathcal{R}\gtrsim 1$ implies $\chi\gtrsim 10^{-2}$ [see also Fig.~\ref{fig_rfest}], indicating that quantum effects are non-negligible.
+Observation of RF with mildly relativistic dense coherently radiating bunches instead of ultrarelativistic rarified ones requires much smaller values $\chi\sim10^{-4}-10^{-3}$, thus giving access to a yet experimentally unexplored purely classical regime of RF.